MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/management-commands.md

 This creates a new table called "custom.logs" with four columns. **IMPORTANT Custom tables must begin with "custom.".**

 **.drop table** (restricted to performance level 2 and above)<br>
 Drops the specified table.
-Note: This cannot be undone.<br>
+Note: This can't be undone.<br>
 Usage: `.drop table TableName [ifexists]`<br>
 Example: `.drop table ['custom.logs']`<br>
 This drops the table named "custom.logs".